ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 You can specify a list of output features as dependencies when you write the dictionary of a specific feature.
 At model building time Ludwig checks that no cyclic dependency exists.
 If you do so Ludwig will concatenate all the final representations before the prediction of those output features to the original input of the decoder.
-The reson is that if different output features have a causal dependency, knowing wich prediction has been made for one can help making the prediction of the other.
+The reason is that if different output features have a causal dependency, knowing which prediction has been made for one can help making the prediction of the other.

 For instance if two output features are one coarse grained category and one fine-grained category that are in a hierarchical structure with each other, knowing the prediction made for coarse grained restricts the possible categories to predict for the fine-grained.
 In this case the following model definition structure can be used: